mondalasmita/Budget-Buddy/README.md

 - **Quick Expense Logging**: Add your expenses on the go.
 It's as easy as typing in a text message.
 - **Categorization**: Sort your spending into categories.
 Find out if you're spending more on tacos or tech (no judgment either way).
-- **Visual Reports**: See your spending habits at a glance with some nifty charts and graphs.
+- **Visual Reports**: See your spending habits at a glance with some pie chart.
-- **Budget Setting**: Set budget goals and watch your progress.
-It's like a game, but the high score is saving money.
 - **Responsive Design**: Use it on your computer, tablet, or phone.
 Your budget follows you everywhere (in a good way).

 ## Why I Made This